risk-first/website/estimating/Risk-First-Analysis.md

 The likelihood is that you're going to have to choose the highest-impact tasks to work on.
 That is, those that have the greatest [Payoff]() for the least [Stake]().

+In order to do this, let's put all the risks and tasks into a planner grid.

 ## Objections